Te Āti Awa

-Te Āti Awa is a Māori iwi with traditional bases in the Taranaki and Wellington regions of New Zealand.
-Approximately 17,000 people registered their affiliation to Te Āti Awa in 2001, with around 10,000 in Taranaki, 2,000 in Wellington and around 5,000 of unspecified regional location.
+Te Āti Awa or Te Ātiawa is a Māori iwi (tribe) with traditional bases in the Taranaki and Wellington regions of New Zealand.
+Approximately 17,000 people registered their affiliation to Te Āti Awa in 2001, with about 10,000 in Taranaki, 2,000 in Wellington and 5,000 of unspecified regional location.

 Geographical landmarks

 Te Āti Awa recognise Taranaki as their ancestral homeland.
 Mount Taranaki dominates the regional landscape, and many of the eight local iwi, including Te Āti Awa, regard it as sacred.
-The iwi also maintains a cultural association with several waterways in the region, including Wai-o-ngana, Waiwakaiho, and the Waitara River in the Taranaki region.
-Historical tapu in the Wellington region include the Hutt River delta and Lowry Bay (Eastbourne); plus Waikawa, Motueka and Golden Bay in the South Island.
+The iwi also maintains a cultural association with several waterways in Taranaki, including Wai-o-ngana, Waiwakaiho, and the Waitara River.
+Historical lands in the Wellington region include the Hutt River delta and Lowry Bay (Eastbourne); and Waikawa, Motueka and Golden Bay in the South Island.

 History

 Foundations

 Te Awanuiarangi is recognised as the founding ancestor of Te Āti Awa.
 According to Te Āti Awa traditions, he was the product of a union between Rongoueroa and Tamarau, a spirit ancestor.
 Awanuiarangi is also an ancestor of Ngāti Awa in the Bay of Plenty.
-However, while Ngāti Awa trace their ancestry to the Mataatua canoe, some Te Āti Awa trace their origins to the Tokomaru canoe whilst others remember the connection to the Kaahui people or the people that walked here before the floods.
-Whilst Manaia and the other three captains of Tokomaru are recognized the whakapapa for the Kaahui people is clearly of older stock as can be seen in the carved house and principle marae of Te Atiawa.
+However, while Ngāti Awa trace their ancestry to the Mataatua canoe, some Te Āti Awa trace their origins to the Tokomaru canoe whilst others remember the connection to the Kaahui people or the people that walked in the region before the floods.
+Whilst Manaia and the other three captains of Tokomaru are recognized, the whakapapa for the Kaahui people is clearly of older stock as can be seen in the carved house and principal marae of Te Atiawa.

-Te Awanuiarangi was known to have been born in Taranaki around the Waiongana area that being the region of where some of the Kaahui people lived.
+Te Awanuiarangi was known to have been born in Taranaki, around the Waiongana area, a region where some of the Kaahui people lived.
 After Toi-Kairaakau, Ruarangi and Rauru left with Toroa and the then budding Wairaka.
-The story continues that in several North Island traditions, Awanuiarangi originally settled in the Northland region, but migrated southwards with his people following disputes with other northern iwi.
+The story continues that, in several North Island traditions, Awanuiarangi originally settled in the Northland region, but migrated southwards with his people following disputes with other northern iwi.
 Some migrants settled in the Bay of Plenty, some of whom gave rise to the Ngāti Awa iwi.
 Others settled in Taranaki, some of whom formed Te Āti Awa.
-As for the ones that returned home from their sojourn around the country, (Te Awanuiarangi included) they were welcomed back to their original homeland in Taranaki with open arms.
+As for the ones that returned home from their sojourn around the country (Te Awanuiarangi included), they were welcomed back to their original homeland in Taranaki with open arms.

 Warfare and migration

-The introduction of muskets to the Māori in the early 19th century saw a marked increase in tribal war campaigns.
-In 1819, Ngā Puhi began a campaign of conquest throughout the North Island, newly equipped with muskets bought from Sydney.
+Māori acquisition of muskets in the early 19th century saw a marked increase in tribal war campaigns.
+In 1819, Ngā Puhi began a campaign of conquest throughout the North Island, newly equipped with muskets brought from Sydney.
 Partly due to tensions with northern Waikato iwi, Te Āti Awa and other Taranaki iwi joined forces with Ngā Puhi.
-Armed with muskets, Te Ati Awa forces battled the Waikato iwi.
+Armed with muskets, Te Āti Awa forces battled the Waikato iwi.
 Despite a decisive victory at Motunui in 1822, the Waikato forces eventually threatened to overtake Taranaki.
 This precipitated the first of four major migrations southwards.